claypotfrog/GNTSP/README.md

 It also includes Koine Greek grammatical forms and a Greek New Testament Vocabulary tutor to help you learn and improve your Biblical Greek.

-This project consists of an [SQLite](https://www.sqlite.org/) database containing all the morphological and lexical data for the text of the SBLGNT, a mobile app written in [Livecode](https://livecode.com/), and a number of html files containing static information like grammer tables, instructions, etc.
+This project consists of an [SQLite](https://www.sqlite.org/) database containing all the morphological and lexical data for the text of the SBLGNT, a mobile app written in [Livecode](https://livecode.com/), and a number of html files containing static information like grammar tables, instructions, etc.

 If you want to try out the program, there are zip files of compiled versions for Desktop Operating Systems in the "apps" folder.
 You can install it (for Android) from the [Google Play Store](https://play.google.com/store/apps/details?id=com.claypotfrog.gspnt)